-type is the name of the objective function to be used.

-minmax is an indicator to maximize or minimize the objective.
-A value of maximizing the objective.

-0 is used to specify a minimization, and a value of 1 to specify objective function should be applied.
+type is the name of the objective function to be used. minmax is an indicator to maximize or minimize the objective.
+A value of 0 is used to specify a minimization, and a value of 1 to specify maximizing the objective. seg is optional, and specifies a segment of the solution to which the objective function should be applied.
 If seg is not specified, then it defaults to a value of 1. seg needs to be specified only if multisegment encoding is used.

-pname is optional, and specifies the name of a particular property to be set for the objective function.

-pvalue specifies the value to be assigned to the corresponding property
+The SetObj routine is pname is optional, and specifies the name of a particular property to be set for the objective function. pvalue specifies the value to be assigned to the corresponding property name.

-The SetObj routine is used to assign a procedure-supplied objective function.
+used to assign a procedure-supplied objective function.
 For multisegment encoding, the objective can be assigned to a particular solution segment with the seg parameter; otherwise a default segment of 1 is assumed.
 If more than one SetObj call is made, then the last call nullifies any previous call.
 Also, a SetObjFunc call nullifies all previous SetObj calls, and a SetObj call nullifies a previous SetObjFunc call.
 Properties for the chosen objective can be set with optional pname-pvalue pairs.
 It is also possible to set or reset objective properties with a SetProperty call.

-The accepted values for type and the corresponding properties are summarized in Table 3.7.
-See the section "Objective Functions" on page 64 for a full description of the available objectives.
+The accepted values for type and the corresponding properties are summarized in Table 4.7.
+See the section "Objective Functions" on page 126 for a full description of the available objectives.

-Table 3.7 Objective Function Types and Properties
+Tab le 4.7 Objective Function Types and Properties

-type encodings properties 'TSP' real, integer 'distances'
+- type encodings properties

+- 'TSP' real, integer 'distances'